 Accents you choose for the normal accent colors will appear also on the hair and armor of the imp.

-There are two types of imp armor, and depending on the type you choose, they must match between the muzzle and arm plating.
+There are two types of imp armor (round and sharp), and depending on the type you choose, they must match between the muzzle and arm plating.
 This style may never change.

 Centuries ago, when Imps were still known as Imperials, this breed of wyngrew thrived.

 Imperials were believed to have greater magic prowess than other wyngrew (a belief that still prevails to this day among the higher class, though not all agree whether it’s actually true or not) and built great cities with their power.
 Through magic, Imperials were able to conquer the great south-west desert and built grand cities in their image with tall towers and long serpentine estates along the rivers they’d made from the rains they’d summoned.
 They shaped the once-desert into a lush and fruitful paradise, transforming the land as they saw fit like gods on earth.
 Some structures were said to even float in mid-air.

 As the Imperials busied themselves with magic, the more common wyngrew were left with more basic tasks, like construction, cleaning, and harvesting the fruits of the Imperial’s labors.

 It was not long before the cultural divide widened.
 Common wyngrew were seen as just that: common.
 Lesser.
 Inferior.
 Most Imperials soon came to refuse to even court or breed with common wyngrew, instead sticking to their own kind to ensure the purity of their bloodline and passed-on magic prowess was secured.
 Imperials became the upper class, and common wyngrew the lower, treated little better than servants even in day to day life.

 Magic in the world has tides, as all sages proclaim.
 This ‘tide’ rises and falls, leading to slow but irreversible waxing and waning of magic … which in turn affects magic power that can be used in the world.